AdobeDocs/journey-optimizer.es-ES/help/using/configuration/ip-warmup-running.md

    ![](assets/ip-warmup-plan-run-more-actions.png)

+## Dividir una fase {#split-phase}

-1. En cualquier momento, si desea utilizar una campaña diferente que comience desde una ejecución específica, seleccione **[!UICONTROL Dividir en una nueva opción de fase]** desde el icono de tres puntos.
+En cualquier momento, si desea utilizar una campaña diferente que comience desde una ejecución específica, seleccione **[!UICONTROL Dividir en una nueva opción de fase]** desde el icono de tres puntos.

 Se crea una nueva fase para las ejecuciones restantes de la fase actual.
 Siga los pasos [superior](#define-phases) para definir la nueva fase.

-   Por ejemplo, si selecciona esta opción para ejecutar #4, las ejecuciones #4 a #8 se moverán a una nueva fase.
+Por ejemplo, si selecciona esta opción para Ejecutar #4, las ejecuciones #4 a #8 se moverán a una nueva fase.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.